 If an individual already has a base tan and spends time in the sun, they won’t get burnt because it’s like building up a tolerance.

 A tan results from ultraviolet light injury to the DNA of skin cells.
 The skin darkens in an attempt to prevent further DNA damage.
-Over time multiple mutations accumulate due to this damage and skin cancer develops.
+Over time multiple mutations accumulate due to this damage and Melanoma, commonly known as skin cancer, develops.
 Although a “base tan” would allow a person to potentially spend more time in the sun prior to developing a sunburn, DNA damage is still occurring.

 Sunscreen with an SPF of 30 provides two times the amount of protection as SPF 15.

 SPF is an imperfect measure as it does not measure UVA protection and should not be confused with the amount of protection one gets out of their sunscreen.
 An SPF of 15 screens about 93% of the sun’s UVB rays.
 An SPF of 30 screens about 97% of the sun’s UVB rays.

 Is it ok to use sunscreen from last year?

 Most sunscreens are designed to remain stable and maintain their protective strength for three years after being manufactured.
 Checking the expiration date is the most reliable way to know if your sunscreen is still appropriate to use.
 Also if sunscreen is being used appropriately and routinely, a bottle should not last a year.

 Can lotion or makeup be worn with sunscreen?

 Yes.
 Many facial moisturizers and makeup items contain sunscreen within their products also.

 If the bottle of sunscreen is water proof, it does not have to be reapplied.